DriveWorks/IntegrationThemeExample-SimpleEmbedded/README.md

-# DriveWorks Live - Integration Theme Example - Embedded Form
+# DriveWorks Live - Integration Theme Example - Simple Embedded Form
-### Release: 22.0
+### Release: 22.1
-#### Minimum DriveWorks Version: 18.0
+#### Minimum DriveWorks Version: 21.0

 A distributable template that renders a predefined Project into an embedded section of the page - set via a config file.

 ---

 Please note: DriveWorks are not accepting pull requests for this example.

 Join our [online community](https://my.driveworks.co.uk) for discussion, resources and to suggest other examples.

 ---